Quantum fluctuations masquerade as halos: Bounds on ultra-light dark matter from quadruply-imaged quasars: Introduction

 Existing constraints on ULDM come from a variety of cosmological probes on vastly different physical scales.
-Comparisons between structure formation in simulations with ULDM and the Lyman-$\alpha$ forest yield a 95\% lower limit $m_\psi>2\times10^{-20}$ eV \citep{Keir2021}. \citet{Dalal++22} claimed a constraint $m_{\psi}>3\times10^{-19}\rm{eV}$ at $99\%$ confidence based on stellar dynamics in ultra-faint dwarf galaxies.
-The constraints on the particle mass from the Lyman-$\alpha$ forest and stellar dynamics in ultra-faint dwarfs depend on indirect probes of dark matter structure, in the sense that the observable used to constrain the particle mass is associated with baryonic physics. \citet{Banik++21} directly constrained the ULDM subhalo mass function with measurements of the Milky Way's subhalo mass function using stellar streams from \citet{Banik++21a}, finding $m_\psi > 2.2 \times 10^{-21}$ eV at 95$\%$ confidence.
+Comparisons between structure formation in simulations with ULDM and the Lyman-$\alpha$ forest yield a 95\% lower limit $m_\psi>2\times10^{-20}$ eV \citep{Keir2021}. \citet{Dalal++22} claimed a constraint $m_{\psi}>3\times10^{-19}\rm{eV}$ at $99\%$ confidence based on stellar dynamics in ultra-faint dwarf galaxies. \citet{Davoudiasl_Denton19} have disfavored $m_\psi\sim10^{-21}$ eV through observations of the Messier 87 super-massive black hole, via superradiance.
+Motivated by the core-cusp problem, using Jeans analysis \citet{Chen++2017} were able to explain the flat central density profiles in dwarf spheroidal (dSph) galaxies with ULDM, provided that $m_\psi\sim10^{-22}$ eV. dSphs have also been used by \citet{MarshPop15} and \citet{Gonzalez-Morales++17} to obtain upper bounds $m_\psi<1.1(0.4)\times10^{-22}$ at $95(97.5)\%$ confidence, respectively.
+When taking all of these constraints into account, there is an apparent tension between boson mass lower bounds from, for instance, the Lyman-$\alpha$ forest and stellar dynamics in UFDs and upper bounds from dSphs.
+The constraints on the particle mass from the Lyman-$\alpha$ forest, stellar dynamics in ultra-faint dwarfs, black hole superradiance and dSphs depend on indirect probes of dark matter structure, in the sense that the observable used to constrain the particle mass is associated with baryonic physics. \citet{Banik++21} directly constrained the ULDM subhalo mass function with measurements of the Milky Way's subhalo mass function using stellar streams from \citet{Banik++21a}, finding $m_\psi > 2.2 \times 10^{-21}$ eV at 95$\%$ confidence.
 This confirmed prior work by \citet{Schutz2020}, who translated inferences on the free-streaming length of warm dark matter (WDM) presented by \citet{Gilman2019a} and \citet{Banik++21} into constraints on the ULDM particle mass, concluding that $m_\psi>2.1\times10^{-21}$ eV at $95 \%$ confidence.
 The constraints presented by \citet{Schutz2020} assume that the mapping from WDM to ULDM produces weaker constraints on the ULDM particle mass than one would obtain when accounting for all of the relevant physics that distinguishes the two models.
 While \citet{Schutz2020} partially based their constraints on the results of a strong lensing analysis presented by \citet{Gilman2019a}, the strong lensing analysis examined WDM, not ULDM.
 Thus, the constraints presented by \citet{Schutz2020} do not account for the full suite of physics that distinguishes WDM from ULDM.
 The full power of strong lensing as a tool to study ULDM remains unexplored.